Cold Calling Techniques Every Organization Should Know

 Once you’ve built your list, you now have a high-quality campaign ready for your team of SDRs.
 But before they get down to the actual calling, there is an extra step they have to take: the art of prospect research.

-You’re probably thinking didn’t we just do our prospect research?
+You’re probably thinking, didn’t we just do our prospect research?
 Not quite.
 Prospecting is an individual 1:1 approach where you take the leads generated and study them individually.
 To put it simply, a cold call can’t be cold to an SDR.

-Once an SDR gets a list of leads, they must then take a more meticulous approach to studying these leads.
-Who are the people within the company you want to speak to, what they do, look for trigger events that need to be highlighted on the call.
+Look for trigger events that need to be highlighted on the call.
 A trigger event is something that has happened in the past few months that will be important to highlight.
 Jotting these things down will ensure you reap the full benefits of your prospect and call.

-In order to have the right information about your prospects, we recommend that you get in the habit of LinkedIn and Google research.
-Find out who the leaders within the organization are, where they’re located, current events (often displayed on LinkedIn) as well as the occasional personal info you can find to build a rapport.
+In order to have the right information about your prospects, we recommend that you get into the habit of LinkedIn and Google research.
+Find out who the leaders within the organization are, where they’re located, current events (often displayed on LinkedIn), as well as the occasional personal info you can find to build a rapport.
 An example of this would be alma mater, favorite sports team, hobbies, and other similar information.

-Many organizations, whether in-house or outsourced sales teams, work tirelessly to sum up weeks of training into a written script that aims to grasp the attention of the prospect.
-If done correctly, scripts are powerful tools but if an inexperienced SDR doesn’t have the product knowledge to address pain points, it decreases your chances of success.
+Many organizations, whether in-house or outsourced sales teams, work tirelessly, to sum up weeks of training into a written script that aims to grasp the attention of the prospect.
+If done correctly, scripts are powerful tools, but if an inexperienced SDR doesn’t have the product knowledge to address pain points, it decreases your chances of success.

 The moment of truth: the call

-For starters, most organizations and decision-makers work standard 9 to 5 hours, which means you have a wide window to try and get two minutes out of their precious time.
+For starters, most organizations and decision-makers work standard 9-to-5 hours, which means you have a wide window to try and get two minutes out of their precious time.
 Make it count.
-Monday mornings tend to be the busiest time which is why you’re likely to run into the time objection as well as anything that will get you to hang up.
+Monday mornings tend to be the busiest time, which is why you’re likely to run into the time objection as well as anything that will get you to hang up.

-For instance, if your prospects are doctors, chances are they’ll work longer hours than office workers, so try and squeeze a few minutes before or after office workers start their shifts.
+For instance, if your prospects are doctors, chances are they’ll work longer hours than office workers, so try and squeeze in a few minutes before or after office workers start their shifts.

 How do I introduce myself?